majxla/3-column-preview-card-component-solution/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- CSS Grid
+- CSS Flexbox
-- Mobile-first workflow

 ### What I learned

-I mainly learned grid construction.
+I mainly learned flexbox construction.
 It was also my first time with responsiveness.

 ## Author